adata111/adata111.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Graduated from IIIT Hyderabad with B.Tech + MS by Research in Computer Science and Engineering
+Graduated from IIIT Hyderabad with Bachelors and Masters in Computer Science and Engineering.